-Andi Mack aired on The Disney Channel In 2017.
-The first season earned positive reviews from critics and young viewers alike.
+Andi Mack aired on Disney Channel In 2017. (same year Atypical streamed on Netflix) The first season earned positive reviews from critics and young viewers alike.
 As of 2019, the show later spawned two seasons also earning positive reception.

 The reason why I wanted to share my thoughts on Andi Mack, is because Asher Angel will star in “Shazam” as Billy Batson & Disney’s upcoming remakes including “Dumbo,” “Aladdin” & “The Lion King.”
 I’m gonna come clean, Andi Mack is one of my guilty pleasures.